The Mestiza Muse

 The aftermath often entails hair that’s not just weak, but also dry and brittle, marked by a noticeable reduction in mechanical resilience.

 Analysis of these compromised hair fibers reveals a diminished presence of ceramides, further underscoring the extent of damage.
+However, a promising solution emerges in the form of ceramide application.

 By introducing ceramides to these chemically processed hair fibers, a multifaceted rejuvenation unfolds: